-In winter (October to early March), sunlight in the UK doesn’t contain enough UVB radiation for our skin to make vitamin D so a supplement may be required – the government recommend 10 micrograms a day.
-People who are housebound or in care homes, those who cover up or wear sunblock and people with dark skin from African, Afro-Caribbean and South Asian backgrounds, may need to take a supplement all year round.
+From October to early March, sunlight in the UK doesn’t contain enough UVB radiation for our skin to make vitamin D so a supplement is required and the Government recommends 10 micrograms a day.
+People who are housebound, cover up their bodies or always wear sunblock should consider taking a supplement all year round.

-There are a range of vegan vitamin D2 supplements available and D3 ones produced from algae or mushrooms.
-Too much vitamin D can cause your body to absorb more calcium than it needs, which may be harmful – so no more than 100 micrograms a day, according to the government.
+There are two types of vitamin D – D2 is always vegan whereas D3 is usually of animal origin but can be obtained from algae or mushrooms.
+If a food label just says ‘vitamin D’ it’s usually D3 of animal origin.
+However, food producers are increasingly trying to use D2 to make their products more vegan-friendly, for example Ready Brek contains D2.
+You can get vegan supplements containing D2 or D3 derived from algae or mushrooms.
+Too much vitamin D can cause your body to absorb more calcium than it needs, which can be harmful – so no more than 100 micrograms a day, according to the Government.

 Selenium and Zinc

-You don’t need to take a supplement for either of these minerals.
-The best plant sources of selenium include Brazil nuts, sunflower and sesame seeds, wholegrains, tofu, asparagus and mushrooms.
-The best plant sources of zinc include tempeh (fermented soya beans), wholewheat spaghetti, tofu, quinoa, wheat germ, pumpkin seeds, lentils, couscous, wholegrain rice, cashew nuts, sesame seeds and tahini (sesame seed paste).
+You don’t need a supplement for either of these minerals.
+Selenium is found in sunflower and sesame seeds, wholegrains, tofu, asparagus and mushrooms but Brazil nuts are by far the richest plant source and just two a day could help you meet your needs.
+The best plant sources of zinc include tempeh (fermented soya beans), wholewheat spaghetti, tofu, quinoa, pumpkin seeds, lentils, couscous, wholegrain rice, cashew nuts, sesame seeds and tahini.

-With a little planning, a varied, wholesome vegan diet can provide all the essential nutrients you need with a regular top up of vitamin B12 – you don’t need any expensive super supplements or powders.
-For more information see https://viva.org.uk/health/a-zs/a-z-of-nutrients/ts
+With a little planning, a healthy varied vegan diet can provide all the essential nutrients you need, with a regular top up of vitamins B12 and D.